- Pressing for the Convention is a Necessary Strategy

 So far there have been more than 150 successful resolutions by individual states calling for Article V conventions.
 They have been on a wide range of topics.
 One such set of resolutions, for a balanced budget amendment, succeeded in 28 states.
 However, because it could not be combined with resolutions on other topics in other states, it has not passed the two-thirds threshold and has not succeeded in calling for a convention.
 As confirmed by the Department of Justice in 1987, the limited scope of an Article V convention establishes that an Article V convention cannot simply rewrite the entire or any part of the Constitution; it can only propose amendments to the existing document.

-In September 1987 the Justice Department concluded that Article V Conventions can be called "for limited purposes, and that a variety of practical means to enforce such limitations are available."
+In September 1987 the Justice Department concluded that Article V Conventions can be called "for limited purposes, and that a variety of practical means to enforce such limitations are available," and that "Congress may decline to designate the mode of ratification for those proposed amendments that it determines are outside the scope of the subject matter limitation and therefore beyond the authority of the convention to propose."

 In 2016, the Congressional Research Service concluded that a call for a Convention can be disapproved by Congress for "not only a departure from the policy issue for which the convention had been called, but also failure to follow procedures prescribed in the authorizing legislation."